bbc/childrens-games-starter-pack/docs/game-delivery-definitions.md

 Product quality;
  * Agreed User Testing and Stakeholder feedback from Pre-production phase addressed
- * Documented release notes including; evidence of testing on a set of representative devices from each manufacturer (Apple, Android, Amazon) and browsers, [P1/P2/P3 known issues](https://github.com/bbc/childrens-games-starter-pack/blob/master/docs/game-delivery-definitions.md#issue-prioritization) identified and the [Tech Review Tool](https://github.com/bbc/childrens-games-starter-pack/blob/master/docs/tech-review-tool.md) results, etc.
+ * Alpha build [release created in the GitHub repository](https://docs.github.com/en/repositories/releasing-projects-on-github/about-releases), this must be accompanied by documented release notes including; evidence of testing on a set of representative devices from each manufacturer (Apple, Android, Amazon) and browsers, [P1/P2/P3 known issues](https://github.com/bbc/childrens-games-starter-pack/blob/master/docs/game-delivery-definitions.md#issue-prioritization) identified and the [Tech Review Tool](https://github.com/bbc/childrens-games-starter-pack/blob/master/docs/tech-review-tool.md) results, etc.
  * Test plan - a living document, describing what, how and when to test
  * **CBeebies games only** - evidence of game tested in Playtime Island App Test App